-If you’re not at home throughout the day, or you need to make a quick errand, you might need to leave something for your fur baby to chew on.
+If you’re not at home throughout the day, or you need to do a quick errand, you might need to leave something for your fur baby to chew on.
 You can leave a chew toy to alleviate the quick boredom your dog might feel during your short absence.
 When playing with your dog, you might also want to consider toys for fetch.

 Spend More Time With Your Dog

 At the end of the day, your dogs might likely do all of these aggressive behaviors because it misses your company.
 Aggressive tendencies might happen if you leave your dog for an extended period without any companion.
-Dogs are social creatures, they thrive better if they have company.
+Dogs are social creatures.
+They thrive better if they have company.

 Spend additional time with your pet.
 Use high-energy activities like fetch for exercise and training.
 If you can, try to make them socialize with other dogs as well.
 You can get another dog for your partner, so it will not feel alone.